DroidsOnRoids/jspoon/README.md

     @Selector(value = "#image1", attr = "src") String imageSource;
 }
 ```
-Then you can create `HtmlAdapter` and use it to build objects:
+Then you can create a `HtmlAdapter` and use it to build objects:
 ```java
 String htmlContent = "<div>"
     + "<p id='title'>Title</p>"